nuclear-bean/prime-spiral/README.md

   the brighter the color.~~ **_DEPRECATED_**
 - **~~E05_CustomizableDensityRepresentation~~** - ~~same as E04, but allows for customizing the density calculation and color mapping.~~ **_DEPRECATED_**
-- **E06_DensityWithRadiusAndBias** - create density representation with custom radius and bias.
+- **E06_DensityWithRadiusAndBias** - density representation with custom radius and bias.
 Radius is the number of neighbours to consider when calculating density.
 Bias is the amount of density to add to a specific point if it's a prime (useful for highlighting primes).
+- **E07_DiagonalConnectionsWithinRadius** - density representation that only considers diagonal neighbours within a specified radius.
+Prime bias is supported.